Zahidpichen1/devops-project-5-credit-risk-management/README.md

 # Credit Risk Management

 ## Description
-A Regression type prediction model using *RandomForestClassifier* algorithm.
+A Regression type prediction model using *Random Forest Classifier* algorithm.
 It uses accuracy_score as the metric for prediction.

 ## Steps